Divya15566/movie_explorer/README.md

 ## Features

-- **Login Page**: A cinematic login page with validation for email and password fields.
+- **Login Page**:login page with validation for email and password fields.
-- **Search Functionality**: Search for movies directly from the header.
 - **Movie Details**: View detailed information about a movie, including similar movies.
 - **My List**: Add or remove movies from a personalized list.
 - **Responsive Design**: Optimized for both desktop and mobile devices.